 Claude left in the last week of May for Texas!
 He is excited for this new adventure.
 One of my Ravenista’s purchased him for a gift for a friend.
 Isn’t that the best kind of present?
 Claude is looking forward to greeting his new Bear-Tamer every day and staying wild.

-My friend and I hike around the 160 acrea homestead.
+My friend and I hike around his 160 acrea homestead.
 We have the current owners permission to explore and paint for the day.
 An empty writing studio sits quietly high on the side of a hill guarded by golden aspen.
 The creek where he gathered water is below the collection of buildings near the remains of the old Valdez trail.
-Hidden remnants of an ancient bridge which gave up it’s timbers for his cabin.
+Hidden remnants of an ancient bridge gave up it’s timbers for his cabin.
 He talked about that bridge in his book.
 My friends sharp eyes spied it.

-A fried ice cream kind of day, hot and cold at the same time.
-Sharp autumn wind thwarted by sunshine.
+It was a fried ice cream kind of day, hot and cold at the same time.
+Sharp biting autumn wind calmed into warmness by sunshine.

-I spend hours painting and listening to the music in the leaves.
+We spend hours painting and listening and letting sunshine take away the chill of the autumn.